TL;DR

 Health and Wellbeing Tips for Social Workers

-While insurance is a crucial safety net, prevention is always better than cure.
+While insurance is a crucial safety net, prevention is typically different from cure.
 Here are some practical tips to help you manage the demands of your role:

 - Establish Strong Boundaries: It can be hard to switch off, but it's vital.
 Try to leave work at work.
 Have a clear "end of day" routine, whether it's changing clothes, going for a walk, or listening to music on your commute.